opengapps/opengapps/README.md

 git clone git@github.com:opengapps/opengapps.git
 ```
 Then sync the submodules to get the original APK sources as provided by Google.
-You can also use this command to update at a later moment the sources to the most recent version
+You can also use this command to update at a later moment the sources to the most recent version:
 ```
 ./download_sources.sh [--shallow] [arch]
 ```
-Where:
-"--shallow" will order to fetch only last snapshot of the binaries (reduces space used by git when no history data is required)
+* ```--shallow``` will order to fetch only the latest snapshot of the APKs (reduces space used and amount of data to be retrieved by git, by not fetching the APKs' history)
-"arch" can be one of the following "arm, arm64, x86, x86_64" to fetch only data required for specified architecture (for some architectures other architectures might be fetched to support runtime fallback)
+* ```arch``` can be one of the following "arm, arm64, x86, x86_64" to fetch only data required for specified architecture (note that fallback architectures will be be fetched too)

 To build Open GApps for all platforms and all android releases:
 ```